 The bullet points below are suggestions of what to include in your campaign page.
 Each section should only be a few short paragraphs.
 Please try to keep language simple and avoid jargon.

-- Introduce the area that you are conducting research in, explaining a bit about what we know and what we don’t yet know
+- Introduce the area that you are conducting your project in, explaining a bit about what we know and what we don’t yet know

-- Explain how your research will add to what we know
+- Explain how your work will help add to what we know

-- Talk about what the results may show
+- Talk about what the outcomes of the project may be

 - Provide us with some images related to your research, this might be you in the lab/field, a nice picture from a microscope or an image of something you study.